mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Description

-This measure will verify that a user can use WebChart EHR's Data Export Tool to pull down groups of patient data from a Webchart EHR system.
+This measure will verify that a user can use WebChart EHR's Data Export Tool to pull down groups of patient data from a WebChart EHR system.

 #### Associated Certification Criteria